gbv/ssso/ssso.md

 [nextService]: #nextservice

-Relates a service instances to another service instance which is following in time.
+Relates a [ServiceEvent] instances to another service event that is the **next service** following in time.
 The starting time of the following service instance MUST be equal or later then the ending time of the previous service (unless one of the services is an instance of [TimeTravel] and [ExecutedService]).

     ssso:nextService a owl:ObjectProperty ;
         rdfs:label "nextService" ;